This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Wrapping Up

 By this, we came to the end of our tutorial.
-We learned different ways to loop through the index and elements in a list using for loop.
-We also saw how to traverse backward with for loop index.
+Using a for loop, we learned different ways to loop through the index and elements in a list.
+We also saw how to traverse backward with a for-loop index.